Boone Area Buyer's Guide:Artsy, Artisanal, Authentic

 Mast General Store has clothing, candy, and almost everything else, including an extensive selection of footwear for outdoor recreation.
 Lucky Penny features fashion-forward boutique women’s apparel brands.
 Just below King on Depot Street, Magic Cycles is another reflection of Boone’s outdoorsy culture.
 Adjacent and upstairs, Farmers Ski Shop has been a Boone winter sports source since 1969 for ski and snowboard gear, clothing and accessories.

 Small shops are many.
 There are cool and custom women’s fashions at Gladiola Girls.
 At The Shoppes at Farmers Hardware, small artisanal store fronts called vignettes populate four floors with enticing arts, gifts, and furnishings.
 Just a stroll through the landmark 1924 building is fun.
 Loretta's Vendetta is adjacent, with retro magazines, furniture, lighting, and decor accessories from the hip good old days.
-Next door, 641rpm has everything a vinyl record fan could want.
 M.C.
 Adams Clothier specializes in sophisticated women's clothing, and The Open Door features inventive and astounding works of art from around the globe.
 Watsonatta Western World is the place for equine extravagance and everyday.

 On the corner of King and Depot, duck into the multi-store Boone Mini-Mall complex.
 Inside is Anna Banana’s, for men’s and women’s fine consignment fashion.
 Indo, "a hippie place to be," and the Boone Rock-n-Roll Emporium, are fun flashbacks from the 1960s with books, hats, t-shirts, tapestries, stickers and such.
 Splendiferous Gallery & Gifts represents a variety of artists with paintings and hand-crafted works.